Donate

 We also see a variety of injuries caused from poorly fitting saddles, hoof neglect and from eating plastic.
 Most donkeys are left to wander freely in the evenings from rubbish pile to rubbish pile.
 Here in Kabul food waste and plastic go hand in hand.

 During his donkey work Dr Reshad came across a very sick cow only days ago.
 An operation was immediately required carried out in less than sterile conditions.
-Over 20kg, yes you read the right… 20kg of plastic was removed from it intestine.
+Over 20kg, yes you read that right… 20kg of plastic was removed from its intestine.

 The cow has made a full recovery and the owner educated on what to actually feed it.